 With apps, mobile has overtaken desktop in total Internet usage, but not in web browsing

 Mobile Internet usage has surpassed desktop Internet usage in 2015.
 In fact, 80% of Internet users own a Smartphone and use it to access the Internet.

-According to one report, “By the end of 2015, the number of Internet users worldwide will have soared up to 3 billion meaning that 42.% of the world population will be connected, a massive increase from 17.6% in 2006.″
+According to one report, “By the end of 2015, the number of Internet users worldwide will have soared up to 3 billion meaning 42.% of the world population will be connected, a massive increase from 17.6% in 2006.″

 Smartphone Internet use alone is outpacing PCs, while last year marked the first time that apps in and of themselves did the same.
 On the other hand, Flurry Analytics – using data from both comScore and NetMarketShare – released a study in April that shows mobile web browsing time in 2014 was down 6% from 2013.
 But mobile app time is up 6% over that same span – not a surprise when there are so many apps now that deliver the content people seek without even needing to browse.

-Across several reports, you’ll find that apps account for anywhere between 82-89% of total mobile activity, which does not include browser activity.
+Across several reports, you’ll find that apps account for 82-89% of total mobile activity, which does not include browser activity.
 Although it does include browsing-capable apps like Facebook which account for about 18% according to Flurry Analytics.

 Another interesting stat from Monetate’s Q4 2014 Ecommerce Quarterly report is that while desktops and tablets have similar sales conversion rates, Smartphones are much lower.
 Does this show a preference for people to buy on their desktops, or are orderflows and sites just not responsive to smaller mobile devices yet?

-The Importance of This Information
+The Importance of this Information